 EHRs have certainly impacted the type of interactions we have with our doctors.
 Do EHRs make it hard for doctors to maintain eye contact with their patients?
 Do they make it harder for doctors to listen carefully to their patients?
 I have had both positive and negative interactions with my doctors as they use EHRs over the years, and I assume many of you share my experiences.

 EHRs supposedly help doctors keep track of each patient’s health, while allowing electronic record sharing between doctors on the patient’s medical team.
 And patients can easily access their own records.
 But, are EHRs a blessing or a curse for doctors?
 Many signs point to a negative impact of EHRs on the stress levels and time demands of doctors.
-And, EHRs are not foolproof and can lead to medical errors (for more information on the pros and cons of EHRs, read this blog post).
+And, EHRs are not foolproof and can lead to medical errors (for more information, read 6 Dangers of Electronic Health Records.